keithhubner/keithhubner.com/content/posts/deploying-plausible-civo.md

 ## 🌍 Step 5: Deploy Ingress for External Access

+Get your cluster's external IP address:

+`civo k3s show plausible-cluster | grep External`

+Wth the external IP, create a DNS record pointing to your cluster.

-Create `plausible-ingress.yaml` with the contents below, replacing `YOUR_DOMAIN` with your actual domain name.
+Now with the DNS set, create `plausible-ingress.yaml` with the contents below, replacing `YOUR_DOMAIN` with the actual domain name that you set above.

 ```yaml
 apiVersion: networking.k8s.io/v1